cloud-ark/kubeplus/README.rst

 PlatformStack Operator
 -----------------------

-In order to define dependency and ordering relationships between different resources, KubePlus provides an Operator that defines ``PlatformStack`` Custom Resource Definition.
-The ordering information is used by Mutating webhook to prevent out-of-order creation of resources.
-In the future this Operator will be used to propagate label defined in PlatformStack's labelSelector to all the sub-resources of custom resources in that stack.
+In order to define dependency relationships between different resources, KubePlus provides an Operator that defines ``PlatformStack`` Custom Resource Definition.
+The dependency information is used by mutating webhook to prevent out-of-order creation of resources.
+In the future this Operator will be used to propagate label defined in PlatformStack's labelSelector to all the sub-resources of custom resources defined in that stack.

 Platform-as-Code Annotations